Supreme x Nike SB Rammellzee Dunk Low

 About the original

-The Nike SB Dunk Low Pro is a skateboarding reinterpretation of the Dunk, introduced in 2002 with a Zoom Air heel unit, thicker tongue padding, and a stiffer outsole for board feel.
-The FW23 Supreme collab applies original artwork by Rammellzee — the New York-born artist, graffiti writer, and hip-hop pioneer (1960–2010) known for his "Gothic Futurism" theory of letter warfare — across the suede and canvas upper, with co-branded lace locks and embroidered heel tabs.
-The shoe retailed for $138.
+The Nike SB Dunk Low Pro is a skateboarding reinterpretation of the 1985 Dunk silhouette, introduced in 2002 with a Zoom Air heel unit, thicker tongue padding, and a stiffer outsole for board feel.
+The FW23 Supreme collab applies original artwork by Rammellzee, the New York-born artist, graffiti writer, and hip-hop pioneer (1960–2010) known for his "Gothic Futurism" theory of letter warfare, across the suede and canvas upper, with co-branded lace locks, embroidered heel tabs, and a Rammellzee signature on the lateral heel.
+Released October 26, 2023 in two colorways (red/black and brown/orange), the shoe retailed for $138 and was produced in collaboration with the Rammellzee estate.

 About Nike